What Are Public Keys Vs Private Keys?

 Your private key is your personal digital signature which you can use to approve transactions, such as sending cryptocurrencies to other addresses or buying digital assets.

 For example, let’s imagine Alice wants to send Bob 1 Bitcoin through a public channel that Charlie is listening to.
 Firstly, she would set up a transaction that defines how much she wants to send and who she wants to send it to.
 In this case, she wants to send 1 BTC to Bob using his public address.
 This creates a transaction hash (or hash output) that only Bob’s private key can read.
-To explain, a hash output is a fixed-length string of numbers which acts like the blockchain’s version of a receipt.
+To explain, a hash output is a fixed-length string of numbers that acts like the blockchain’s version of a receipt.

 Alice signs the transaction hash using her private key, which controls her public address.
 In doing so, she verifies she has the power to send cryptocurrency from this address.
 Next, nodes authenticate the transaction, verifying the source and its contents.
 For example, if Alice doesn’t have 1BTC to send, the nodes will reject the transaction.
 If she does have the funds to send, the transaction will be approved.